Select Page

 Invited Panels and Addresses

-Speakers well-established in their field, or who hold positions of particular importance, share their unique insights and knowledge on a broad topic of interest.
+Speakers who are well-established in their field, or who hold positions of particular importance, share their unique insights and knowledge on a broad topic of interest.

 Mini-Workshops